-Publicly available data is obtained from printed reports or downloaded from the internet websites of respondents.
-Any other data is requested via letters or e-mails which are followed up with telephone reminders if necessary.
+Publicly available data is obtained from printed reports or downloaded from the internet.
+Any other data is requested via e-mail which is followed up with telephone reminders if necessary.

 3.6 Characteristics of the Sample/Process

 3.6.1 Population and Sampling Frame